Department of Computer Science

 CS 3773Software Engineering3

-plus two additional courses selected from the following (an elective can only be counted towards one concentration):
+plus two additional courses selected from the following (an elective can only be counted toward one concentration):6

 Program Requirements for Cyber Operations Track

-All candidates for the Cyber Operations Track must fulfill the Core Curriculum requirements, the Computer Science degree requirements except CS 3853 Computer Architecture, which is available as an elective for this track, and the following courses:
+All candidates for the Cyber Operations Track must fulfill the Core Curriculum requirements, the Computer Science degree requirements except CS 3853, which is available as an elective for this track, and the following courses:

 A. Required courses (this also satisfies the 3 hours of core curriculum requirement for Mathematics)